MENUMENU

 Instructions

 1. Combine everything but carrots, celery, salt and pepper in slow cooker and stir to mix.
-Cook on low for 8-10 hours.
+Cook on low for 8-10 hours, or on high for 3 to 3 and a half hours.

 2. Remove chicken with slotted spoon, shred into bite-sized pieces with two forks and return to slow cooker.